How much marijuana do I use in my cooking?

 - The weight of the person eating the food will alter how much they feel the medication.
 Naturally, larger people usually need larger doses and small people smaller doses.
 I say usually, because again, different individuals have different metabolisms and tolerance levels and likewise react to cannabis in different ways.

-- The frequency the person uses cannabis will effect how much they will need to physically feel the effects.
+- The frequency the person uses cannabis will affect how much they will need to physically feel the effects.
 The more you use the greater your tolerance will tend to be.
 However, frequent and heavy cannabis consumers who stop for even a day or two will likely experience a heightened effect the first time they use marijuana again after abstaining.

 - Consuming marijuana edibles on an empty stomach will cause you to feel their effect more quickly and profoundly than if you had consumed them after eating other foods or in conjunction with other foods.